John Mersch, MD, FAAP

 When should I call the pediatrician?

 Because teething is so common and other symptoms such as fever, fussiness, and diarrhea are also common, both conditions may often occur at the same time.
 Other illnesses or disorders (such as viral infections) are much more likely to be causing fever, fussiness, and/or nasal congestion with cough and diarrhea.
-It is important to contact your doctor if these or other symptoms seem concerning to you.
+It is important to contact a doctor if these or other symptoms seem concerning.
 Do not assume that they are just from teething.